-Although the offering document has a section that describes the terms and conditions of the notes, usually under the heading ‘Description of the Notes’, this section does not, strictly speaking, govern the terms and conditions of the notes.
-Instead, it describes those terms and conditions, but must do so accurately, because investors will make their investment decision on the basis of the description, rather than the indenture itself, and the issuer and offering participants will have potential liability for any material misstatements or omissions in the description.
+A summary of the terms and conditions of the debt securities is provided in a section of the prospectus called the ‘Description of the Notes’.
+Although this section does not govern the terms and conditions of the securities, it must accurately describe the securities because investors will rely on it for making their investment decisions, and the issuer and other market participants could have potential liability for any material misstatements or omissions.

 Does offering documentation require approval before publication?
 In what forms should it be available?